Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Algorithmic details, local solver, and numerical setup

-Although the perturbation strategy presented so far depends on the uniform grid of source centers in order to determine the index set $I_{adj}$, the underlying concept of this \emph{flipping} does not depend on the chosen modelling.
+Although the perturbation strategy presented so far depends on the uniform grid of source centers in order to determine the index set $I_{adj}$, the underlying concept of this \textit{flipping} does not depend on the chosen modelling.
 The large component $\left(u^{pert}\right)_{\hat{\imath}}$ of the control can often be associated to a spatial counterpart denoted, for the purpose of clarity, as $x_{\hat{\imath}}$ here.
 In our case this is $x_{\hat{\imath}} = \tilde{x}_{\hat{\imath}}$, the center of the Gaussian source function.
-If the control would for example be modeled via piece-wise constant functions $\{\chi_i(x)\}_{i=1}^l$ (as in \cite{Buchheim_2018} or Section \ref{sec:5_2_MINLPpaper}), $x_{\hat{\imath}}$ could be the center of the patch of the subdomain that corresponds to $\chi_{\hat{\imath}}(x)$.
+If the control would for example be modeled via piecewise constant functions $\{\chi_i(x)\}_{i=1}^l$ (as in \cite{Buchheim_2018} or Section \ref{sec:5_2_MINLPpaper}), $x_{\hat{\imath}}$ could be the center of the patch of the subdomain that corresponds to $\chi_{\hat{\imath}}(x)$.
 If the control would be distributed, $x_{\hat{\imath}}$ would be the vertex of the grid that corresponds to $u_{\hat{\imath}}$.
-Finding the set of \emph{adjacent indices} in line $5$ of Algorithm \ref{algo:flipping} then translates to selecting all indices that correspond to spatial counterparts $\bar{x}$ with $\norm{x_{\hat{\imath}} - \bar{x}}_2 \leq r$, where the radius $r >0$ controls the degree of \emph{adjacency}.
-The set of indices in \eqref{eq:adjind_MINLPpaper} could thus be generated with the radius $r = \frac{\sqrt{2}}{m+1}$.
+Thus, one would always find a set of points for Definition \ref{def:adjind_MINLPpaper} and could then select a proper radius (and of course a suitable norm).
 With this interpretation, as long as the control can be associated to spatial counterparts of the domain $\Omega$, the presented perturbation strategy can easily be applied to different kinds of controls, models, and domains.

 Finally, we found it effective in our experiments to set $\left(u^{pert}\right)_{\hat{\imath}}$ to a random value in $[0.1,0.2]$ during Algorithm \ref{algo:flipping}.
 Afterwards, we calculate $d_{\hat{\imath}} := \vert \left(u\right)_{\hat{\imath}} - \left(u^{pert}\right)_{\hat{\imath}} \vert$ and set $\left(u^{pert}\right)_{\hat{\imath}_{adj}}$ to a random value in $[d_{\hat{\imath}}-0.1,d_{\hat{\imath}}]$.
 This strategy ensures that the perturbed control $u^{pert}$ is still feasible (especially fulfilling the knapsack constraint).
 Furthermore, this prohibits the perturbed control of having values that are too close to $0$ or $1$.
 By this, $x^{pert}$ is then an initial guess for the local solver in Algorithm \ref{algo:Perturbation} that (possibly) lies outside the current basin of attraction and is at the same time not too close to other local minimizers (at this stage of the IPA there are local minimizers nearby all integer points).